geoalchemy/geoalchemy/README.rst

 -------
 GeoAlchemy is at an early stage of development.
 Its mailing list is available on `Google Groups <http://groups.google.com/group/geoalchemy>`_.
-The source code can be found on `BitBucket <http://bitbucket.org/geoalchemy/geoalchemy/>`_.
+The source code can be found on `GitHub <http://github.com/geoalchemy/geoalchemy>`_.
 Also, feel free to email the author directly to send bugreports, feature requests, patches, etc.